-Even though it’s not always possible to control stress, that stress adds up to be detrimental to your fertility health.
+Even though it’s not always possible to control stress, stress adds up to be detrimental to your fertility health.
 That’s because stress does not only affect you mentally, but also physically.

 If you’re under stress and LH is decreased it could delay or cause your luteal phase to last longer than normal.
-That means your menstrual cycle will become disrupted and implantation will not occur.
+That means your menstrual cycle will become disrupted and implantation may not occur.

 So how do you manage stress levels to increase your chances of a successful implantation?